-This course is designed as either a standalone course or to flow from the Introduction to Pen Testing course.
-The course will explore the attackers’ mindsets and methods, and work through the different ways of protecting the estate.
+Designed as either a standalone course or to flow from Introduction to Pen Testing, the course will explore the attackers’ mindsets and methods, and work through the different ways of protecting the estate.
 The course will cover keystone technologies required in an effective security defence solution including an introduction to usable and effective policies that staff will follow and not be encouraged to work around.

 Duration: 5 Days

 In-house: Contact the Professional Education Course Unit for more information and to arrange a quote.
 Recommended for groups of 10 or more.

 What you will receive:

 - Morning tea, lunch and afternoon tea.

 This course is useful for IT graduates entering the Cyber Security profession or those in junior Cyber Security roles.
 It is also useful for investigators who wish to develop a technical approach to their profession.
 Prior attendance at Cyber Security Boot Camp is recommended.